elephantscale/es-training-new/kubernetes/slides/Kubernetes-Intro.md

 Its basic level, is a system for running and coordinating containerized applications across a cluster of machines.
 It is a platform designed to completely manage the life cycle of containerized applications and services using methods that provide predictability, scalability, and high availability.

 Kubernetes originates from Greek, meaning helmsman or pilot, and is the root of governor and cybernetic.
-K8s is an abbreviation derived by replacing the 8 letters “ubernete” with “8”.
+K8s is an abbreviation derived by replacing the 8 letters "ubernete" with "8".

 ---